 A woman undergoes hormonal changes during perimenopause (around menopause), which can lead to a lot of emotional ups and downs and sometimes even depression.
 Hence, it is important to understand the implications of transitioning into this phase in one’s life and deal with it.

-What makes it even more complicated is that menopause and mental health are considered a taboo to discuss openly in the Indian society.
-Our nation is very diverse with numerous cultures and it is hard to determine which section of the society recognizes menopause and mental health challenges associated with it.
+What makes it even more complicated is that menopause and mental health are considered taboo to discuss openly in Indian society.
+Our nation is very diverse with numerous cultures and it is hard to determine which section of society recognizes menopause and the mental health challenges associated with it.

 Various statistical studies are conducted in different regions of India to understand the stigma associated with menopause and mental health.
 Usually, menopause occurs between 40 to 55 years of age and it leads to a variety of symptoms due to changes in the level of female hormones such as estrogen and progesterone.

-The symptoms can be psychosomatic, psychological, hot flushes, urinogenital and sexual dysfunction, breast tension, urinary difficulties, memory loss, sleep regression, faster heart rate, and depression.
+The symptoms can be psychosomatic, psychological, hot flashes, urinogenital and sexual dysfunction, breast tension, urinary difficulties, memory loss, sleep regression, faster heart rate, and depression.

 Due to lack of awareness, these symptoms are misunderstood as signs of aging, whereas it is due to changes in hormonal levels women face difficulty in completing their daily responsibilities.
 Women experience many emotional changes such as fear of getting older or not being cared by their children or family.
 Therefore, many times women find themselves in a state of isolation and frustration.
 Family members might not always understand these complications as women face constant prejudice from them, which, in turn, can compound risk for depression and anxiety among women transitioning into menopause.

 Many studies suggest that women with supportive family members, who are aware of the complexities connected with menopause, are less likely to get depressed.
 Recognizing the signs of depression at the earliest and seeking treatment immediately can alleviate any risk of depression in those women.